Cornplanter: Post-Revolutionary War years

 In 1794, Cornplanter was a signatory to the Treaty of Canandaigua.
-The treaty proclaimed "peace and friendship" between the United States of America and the Iroquois, and affirmed their land rights in the state of New York.
+The treaty proclaimed "peace and friendship" between the United States of America and the Haudenosaunee, and affirmed their land rights in the state of New York.

 Three years later he signed the Treaty of Big Tree that established Seneca reservations within their traditional territory.

 Eventually, Cornplanter became disillusioned with his relationship with the Americans.
 To fight the drunkenness and despair suffered by many Indians, his half-brother Handsome Lake preached that the Seneca must return to the traditional way of life and take part in religious ceremonies.
 Cornplanter heeded Handsome Lake's prophecy that they should return to traditional ways and turn away from European assimilation.
 He burned his military uniform, broke his sword, and destroyed his medals.
 He closed the schools but did not completely break relations with the Quakers as he retained his respect for them.

 Cornplanter occasionally openly expressed his disdain for whites.
 Upon taking a short ride on the first steamboat to navigate the upper Allegheny River, Cornplanter, while generally impressed with the boat, quipped that "white men will do anything to avoid using their muscles."

 During the War of 1812, Cornplanter did not play an active role in the fighting along the Niagara River, however, his son Henry and his nephew Chainbreaker, also known as Blacksnake actively supported the Americans.

 As Cornplanter aged, his influence among the Seneca dwindled in favour of Chainbreaker and Red Jacket.
 He died in 1836 at his home in the Cornplanter Tract.